Favorite Hidden Gems in Raleigh, N.C.

 Why just buy the milk when you can learn about milk production from start to finish as well?
 At the Randleigh Dairy Heritage Museum, the non-farming public can get a brief education in the ways of the modern dairy farm.
 Tour the North Carolina State University Dairy Farm and let your children learn about dairy cows by playing with the museum’s interactive exhibits.
 At the end of the tour, visitors get to enjoy a sample of Howling Cow ice cream.
 Need to know: You'll need to schedule a tour in advance before visiting.

-In the southwest corner of the Raleigh area is one of the area’s best-kept secrets for anyone interested in trains, history or just an off-the-beaten-path adventure.
+In the southwest corner of the Raleigh area is one of the area’s best-kept secrets for anyone interested in trains, history, or just an off-the-beaten-path adventure.
 Dedicated to the preservation of railway history in N.C., the North Carolina Railway Museum offers visitors fascinating exhibits, including several vintage train cars, locomotives and a collection of historic memorabilia.
-Check out the gift shop, housed in a renovated rail car, to shop a variety of unique gifts and souvenirs.
+Check out the gift shop, housed in a renovated rail car, to shop for a variety of unique gifts and souvenirs.
 Local tip: The Railway Museum is also home to New Hope Valley Railway which offers one-hour excursion train rides on vintage equipment.

 Dubbed the “best museum you haven’t been going to,” the Gregg Museum of Art & Design boasts a collection of more than 35,000 objects and artifacts from ceramics to photography to modern furniture.
 Additionally, the museum houses the largest collection of pieces by self-taught artists in N.C.
 Perched on the edge of the North Carolina State University campus, the museum is a work of art itself with its bright and airy lobby and terrace that overlooks the Rose Jackson and Evelyn Thiem Pollinator Garden.
 You won’t find a museum like the Gregg anywhere else, so it’s well worth the trip.